In 1994 the very first blog was created in the US by Justin Hall, a freelance journalist at the time.

 Guest posting helps generate traffic back to your website when readers click links on your bio or on the article you wrote.

-Factually, this process is a two way traffic.
+Factually, this process is two-way traffic.
 You can choose to guest post on other blogs or even invite other established bloggers to guest post on your blog.

 How to guest blog on other blogs